sjbylo/lab-ocp4/workshop/content/exercises/85-operator-example.md

 ```
 Leave this command running for the duration of this exercise.

-Instanciate an Etcd Cluster by creating the EtcdCluster custom resource:
+Instantiate an Etcd Cluster by creating the EtcdCluster custom resource:

 ```execute
 oc create -f - << END